eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 #         eosio <= eosio::setabi                {"account":"eosio.bios","abi":{"types":[],"structs":[{"name":"transfer","base":"","fields":[{"name"...
 ```
 ## Block Producer Nodes: Configuration and Execution
-We must create the configuration directories for each block producer.
-Since three block producers were conceived in the [topology](#private-network-installation-tutorial), let's proceed to create their directories.
+We must create the configuration files for each block producer in each server.
+Since three block producers were conceived in the [topology](#private-network-installation-tutorial), let's proceed to create their corresponding files.
 To do this, execute the following commands:
 ```bash
 $ cd ~
 $ mkdir producer1